 MDI inhalers always need to be delivered with a spacer, even in older children and adults.
 Either the MDI should be used with a spacer or it should be changed to a dry-powder device, otherwise the medicine won’t get into the lungs.

 Use of a salbutamol inhaler more than 3 times a week may mean poor asthma control.
 Check the patient’s compliance, inhaler technique and asthma management plan – it may well need amending.

 Although adrenaline auto-injectors may rapidly settle an anaphylactic reaction, there is no definitive evidence that they save lives.
 Adrenaline is rapidly broken down in the body (in less than 5 minutes).
-All patients who have been treated with an auto-injector must immediately go to hospital so they can be assessed to ensure that the reaction is not getting worse again.
+Carer’s of all patients who have been treated with an auto-injector should call for help by dialling 999 and state “anaphylaxis” to ensure that the reaction is not getting worse again.
 If the patient has asthma, it should also be reviewed at that time.